2352total views of outputs

 Creative acts of citizenship: Performance of activist citizenship by migrant artists

-Marchevska, Elena (2022).
+Marchevska, E. (2022).
 Creative acts of citizenship: Performance of activist citizenship by migrant artists. in: Czajka, A. and O'Brien, A. (ed.)
-Art, Migration and the Production of Democratic Citizenship Rowman and Littlefield International..
+Art, Migration and the Production of Democratic Citizenship Rowman & Littlefield Publishers.

 Third Nature Embodiment of borders and thinking beyond: Surviving despite capitalism